AnthonySAD/AnthonySAD.github.io/_includes/about/en.md

 I rejoice for the decision I maid that time.Programing give me achievability and good feeling, satisfy my  huge creating desire, improve learing habit improved a lot.

+Now my current goal is being a software engineer, not a coding worker.

 ---
 Else,I am crazy about Gundam,so the banners is so dazzling(￣▽￣)~*.